dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Kirk Larkin](https://twitter.com/serpent5)

-This tutorial teaches the basics of building a web API with ASP.NET Core.
+This tutorial teaches the basics of building a web API using a database.

 :::moniker range=">= aspnetcore-7.0"

-This tutorial shows how to create a Web API project using a database.

 ## Overview